-Ayurveda says that what we perceive through our 5 senses.
-The food we taste, the sounds or words we listen to, the smells, what and how we’re being touched if at all, and what we watch or look at, affect and influence us all the time.
+Ayurveda says that what we perceive through our 5 senses; the food we taste, the sounds or words we listen to, the smells we receive, what and how we’re being touched and what we watch or look at, affect and influence us all the time.

-If we’re constantly consuming tastes, smells, sounds, sights and touch that stress our bodies and our minds, our immune system weakens.
-We feel out of sorts mentally.
-And we lack the mental discipline and will power to do what gives us health, energy and wellness.
+If we’re constantly consuming tastes, smells, sounds, sights and touch that stresses our bodies and our minds, our immune system weakens.
+We feel out of sorts mentally and we lack the mental discipline and will power to do what gives us health, energy and wellness.